-It is the responsibility of the class teacher to ensure that the school rules are enforced in their class, and that their class behaves in a responsible manner during lesson time.
+It is the responsibility of the class teacher to ensure that the school rules are adhered to, and that their class behaves in a responsible manner.

 The class teachers in our school have high expectations of the children in terms of behaviour, and they strive to ensure that all children work to the best of their ability.